BabySharon/Internship-LearningPaths/venv.md

-# Virtual Environment in python
+# Virtual Environment in python3

 It is an isolated environment to work on projects more efficently.